 Alternative 1 would expand B-20 to approximately 221,334 acres, an increase of approximately 180,329 acres of land for military use (Table 2-1).
 Figure 3.2-6 shows the land uses, land management, and energy corridors that exist within the B-20 existing and proposed withdrawal areas.
 The Navy and Churchill County would update the inter-local agreement between NAS Fallon and Churchill County to establish a Churchill County-defined 5-mile-wide buffer around B-20 expansion area to prevent encroachment and encourage compatible land use.
-The expansion of the Churchill County-defined 5-mile wide buffer within Churchill County would change the management of non-federal land within the new 5-mile-wide buffer area.
-Non-federal land within the buffer area would be required to comply with the NAS Fallon Buffer Zone permitted uses.
-(Section 3.2.2.1.1, Churchill County).
+The expansion of the Churchill County-defined 5-mile-wide buffer within Churchill County would change the management of non-federal land within the new 5-mile-wide buffer area.
+Non-federal land within the buffer area would be required to comply with the NAS Fallon Buffer Zone permitted uses (Section 3.2.2.1.1, Churchill County).
 The management of federal land within the buffer would not change as it is not subjected to county land use restrictions (as discussed in Section 3.2.1.2, Regulatory Framework).

 B-20 would expand to include a larger portion of Churchill County as well as a portion of Pershing County.
 This alternative includes the withdrawal of federal land (118,564 acres) and the acquisition of non-federal land (61,765 acres) within the proposed boundaries of B-20.
 These non-federal parcels have historically been used for livestock grazing, conservation, and mining.
 Withdrawn land would be removed from BLM management and would no longer be managed for the purpose of multiple use by the public.
 The Navy would manage the withdrawn land to support military use.
-The acquisition of private land in the B-20 range expansion area would significantly change the land use management in this immediate area, as the land would increase the total percentage of federal land in Churchill County.
+The acquisition of private land in the B-20 range expansion area would change the land use management in this immediate area, as the land would increase the total percentage of federal land in Churchill County.
 The zoning of the land would remain zoned RR-20 as defined by Churchill County.
 The withdrawal of federal land would not otherwise change land use patterns in the vicinity of B-20, because land outside of the proposed B-20 expansion area would continue to be managed in accordance with current applicable federal and non-federal management plans.
+Following a decision by Congress, counties and federal agencies affected by the land withdrawal may need to update and revise their respective land use planning documents.